Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 Lilacs can bring many pollinators to your garden, but they will also make your outdoor space look even better as they have a vibrant pink, yellow, and white color.

-Amaryllis is very easy to grow and maintain, which is perfect for any garden!
+Amaryllis is very easy to grow and maintain, which makes this ornamental plant perfect for any garden!
 They come in bulbs and they tend to have a long-lasting life.
+It grows well in full sun but is like most of the other garden plants on this list in that it can adapt to a wide variety of conditions.

-They are very popular mainly because they can catch everybody’s attention with their different colors (you can find them in red, pink, salmon, and orange, to name a few).
+They are very popular with many flower gardeners mainly because they can catch everybody’s attention with their different colors (you can find them in red, pink, salmon, and orange, to name a few).

 Most gardeners will agree on something: geraniums are perfect for any garden!
 Not only are they easy to grow but they are also so colorful that you will have a party full of pollinators every day in your garden.